Movatterモバイル変換

 A sett shown in an engraving

 Like other badger species, European badgers are burrowing animals.
-However, the dens they construct (called setts) are the most complex, and are passed on from generation to generation.[52]
-The number of exits in one sett can vary from a few to fifty.
-These setts can be vast, and can sometimes accommodate multiple families.
-When this happens, each family occupies its own passages and nesting chambers.
+However, the dens they construct, known as 'setts', are the most complex and are passed on from generation to generation.[52]
+The number of exits in one sett can range from a few to fifty.
+These setts can be vast and can sometimes accommodate multiple families.
+Insuch cases, each family occupies its own passages and nesting chambers.
 Some setts may have exits which are only used in times of danger or play.
 A typical passage has a 22–63 cm (8.7–24.8 in) wide base and a 14–32 cm (5.5–12.6 in) height.
 Three sleeping chambers occur in a family unit, some of which are open at both ends.
 The nesting chamber is located 5–10 m (16–33 ft) from the opening, and is situated more than a 1 m (3 ft 3 in) underground, in some cases 2.3 m (7 ft 7 in).
 Generally, the passages are 35–81 m (115–266 ft) long.
 The nesting chamber is on average 74 cm × 76 cm (29 in × 30 in), and are 38 cm (15 in) high.[53]

-Badgers dig and collect bedding throughout the year, particularly in autumn and spring.
+Badgers collect and dig bedding throughout the year, particularly in spring and autumn.
 Sett maintenance is usually carried out by subordinate sows and dominant boars.
-The chambers are frequently lined with bedding, brought in on dry nights, which consists ofgrass,bracken,straw,leaves andmoss.
-Up to 30 bundles can be carried to the sett on a single night.
-European badgers are fastidiously clean animals which regularly clear out and discard old bedding.
-During the winter, they may take their bedding outside on sunny mornings and retrieve it later in the day.[47]Spring cleaning is connected with the birth of cubs, and may occur several times during the summer to prevent parasite levels building up.[53]
+The chambers are frequently lined with bedding, brought in on dry nights.
+This bedding consists ofgrass,bracken,straw,leaves andmoss.
+Up to 30 bundles can be carried to the sett in a single night.
+European badgers are fastidiously clean animals that regularly clear out and discard old bedding.
+During the winter, they may take their bedding outside on sunny mornings and retrieve it later in the day.[47]Spring cleaning is associated with the birth of cubs and may occur several times during the summer in order to prevent accumulation of parasites.[53]

 If a badger dies within the sett, itsconspecifics will seal off the chamber and dig a new one.
-Some badgers will drag their dead out of the sett and bury them outside.[54]
-A sett is almost invariably located near a tree, which is used by badgers for stretching or claw scraping.[55]
-Badgers defecate inlatrines, which are located near the sett and at strategic locations on territorial boundaries or near places with abundant food supplies.[50]
+Some badgers drag their dead out of the sett and bury them outside.[54]
+A sett is almost invariably located near a tree, which the badgers use for stretching or claw scraping.[55]
+Badgers defecate inlatrines located near the sett, as well as at strategic locations on territorial boundaries or near places with abundant food supplies.[50]

-In extreme cases, when there is a lack of suitable burrowing grounds, badgers may move into haystacks in winter.[53]
+In extreme cases, when suitable burrowing grounds are lacking, badgers may move into haystacks in winter.[53]
 They may share their setts withred foxes orEuropean rabbits.
-The badgers may provide protection for the rabbits against other predators.
-The rabbits usually avoid predation by the badgers by inhabiting smaller, hard to reach chambers.[56]
+In turn, the badgers may protect the rabbits from other predators.
+The rabbits usually avoid predation by the badgers by inhabiting smaller, harder-to-reach chambers.[56]

 Reproduction and development